FeymanMCSQ/portfolio/game/dev-docs/CURRENT_STATE.md

 ## Active quest

 None.
-Quest 08 Phase C (final side-view cleanup) just completed.
+Quest 09 (deterministic endless progress) just completed.
 Ready for the next quest.

 ## What exists and works